-A fire sprinkler system is constructed from several pieces.
+A fire sprinkler system is constructed of a number of pieces.

-Let's start from the source and work our way as water flows.
+Let's start from the water source and work our way as the water would flow.

 Most sprinkler systems are fed by a public water supply.

 This is often a water tower or series of towers that feed a gridded pipe network.
 The water towers are fed by pumps that kick water up into the storage tanks to the top of the water tower.
 Holding that water up high creates pressure everywhere downstream of that water tower.
 The water tower effectively allows water to maintain a higher pressure and flows on its own down through the pipe network below.